 - To avoid multiple distributions (and potential additional fees), please do not complete this form until your final payroll has been issued and final contributions have been made. - Review your most recent employee statement for the approximate vested benefits you may receive.
 You can obtain this information at BenefitsForYou.com or call CUNA Mutual Retirement Solutions at 800.999.8786. - If you are using this form as a fillable PDF, all signatures required must be hand signed and dated. - Participants complete Sections 1-6, as applicable.
-If you are married and your vested balance is greater than \$5,000, your spouse must sign Section 7 with a witness.
-The Plan Administrator must complete Section 8. - Please return the completed form to your Plan Administrator to review for completion including necessary signatures.
-The Plan Administrator is responsible to ensure this form is completed fully and accurately and will submit directly to CUNA Mutual Retirement Solutions. - The IRS may require a 7-day waiting period from the date you receive this form to the date benefits can be distributed.
-If your vested account balance is \$5,000 or less, you can waive this 7-day waiting period by signing Section 6.
-For additional information, see Special Tax Notice Regarding Retirement Plan Payments, attached.
-The law requires that you be given this information to help you decide how to receive your retirement plan benefits. - Additional forms may be required depending on your elections on this Distribution Request form. - Please complete this entire form so we can process your benefit as quickly as possible.
+The Plan Administrator must complete Section 7. - Please return the completed form to your Plan Administrator to review for completion including necessary signatures.
+Please do not return it directly to CUNA Mutual Retirement Solutions.
+Your Plan Administrator will take care of returning the form to us. - Additional forms may be required depending on your elections on this Distribution Request form. - Please complete this entire form so we can process your benefit as quickly as possible.